svenslaggare/StackJIT/documentation/functions.md

 # Functions

 ### Locals
-The VM supports per stack-frame locals.
-The locals are typed where the type either is determined the first time the local is stored (at compile time, not runtime) or explicit: `.local <index> <type>`.
+Each stack frame supports _locals_, which works like variables.
+The locals are typed where the type either is determined the first time the local is stored (at compile time, not runtime) or explicitly using: `.local <index> <type>`.

 The number of locals a function has _should_ be defined in the beginning of the body with the following
 syntax: `.locals <count>`.
 If the number of locals isn't defined, zero is chosen.